 Where to Go

-You'll also want to head to the major sights in Italy, as October is a good time to visit them without the masses of crowds.
-Although Rome is never tourist-free, you can count on shorter lines for things like the Colosseum and Vatican museum.
-And if you happen to be in Florence during October, be sure to check out the famous Uffizi Gallery and its impressive collection of Renaissance art.
-Museums throughout the country are open 363 days a year, so you'll have plenty of time fit one or more into your travel itinerary.
+You'll also want to head to the major sites in Italy, as October is a good time to visit them without the masses of crowds.
+Although Rome is never tourist-free, you can count on shorter lines for things like the Colosseum and the Vatican Museum.
+If you happen to be in Florence in October, be sure to check out the famous Uffizi Gallery and its impressive collection of Renaissance art.
+Museums throughout the country are open 363 days a year, so you'll have plenty of time to fit one or more into your travel itinerary.

-If you do decide to travel between cities in various parts of Italy, take the train, because the other public transport options are typically unreliable.
+If you travel between cities in various parts of Italy, take the train because the other public transport options are typically unreliable.

 Plan your trip to Italy